 Again, you don’t need to fire your gun to face felony charges for intimidation.
 And the definition of “threat” goes beyond physical harm.
 Indiana also considers it a “threat” if you say you’ll expose someone to cruelty or falsely harm their credit or reputation.

 It may seem funny to hear or read about someone facing criminal charges for coughing.
 But it’s no joke.
 You could face battery charges for striking someone or intentionally thrusting waste or bodily fluids on someone.
 Even making an intentional threat about coughing your germs onto someone could lead to trouble.
 And the intent is a key part.

-At Kammen & Moudy, our attorneys understand the difference between a bad joke and a real threat.
+At Kammen & Moudy, LLC, our attorneys understand the difference between a bad joke and a real threat.
 We work hard to make sure the prosecution and jury will understand the difference, as well.